Maimuzamilhu/FastAPI_with_End-to-End_Projects/readme.md

 ### Project 3.5: Database Migration

-A smaller project where I have done:
+A smaller project where I have used:

 - Database migration techniques
 - Data management strategies

 ### Project 4: Testing

-The fourth project will teach:
+The fourth project:

 - Unit Testing
 - Integration Testing

 ### Project 5: Full Stack Development

-In our final project, I have build:
+In our final project:

 - Build a full-stack application
-- Learn about Git and GitHub
+- Git and GitHub
-- Deploy our application
+- Deploy application